Great Scene: “One Flew Over the Cuckoo’s Nest”

 sunlight, as Bromden runs across a far-off meadow.

-Here is the ending sequence:
+Here is the ending sequence in the movie:

 Several key differences between script and screen, but the arc of the scene is the same.
 One of the most powerful endings in movie history.